human2l/lms-new/README.md

 ## Feature:
 ### Dashboard:
 * Student:
 Can view they selected course and lessons from course/lesson management page.
 * Tutor:
 Can view all the lessons they are responsible for.
-* Admin(available in the future):N/A
+* Admin(available in the future):
+N/A

 ### Course Management:
 *  Student:
 Can view all courses in LMS.
 Can select one of the courses to save as his/her course.
 Note: Student can only select one course.
 When student select other course, lessons of previous course will be removed from their lesson-list.
 * Tutor:
 Can view all courses in LMS.
 * Admin(available in the future):N/A

 ### Lesson Management:
 *  Student:
     View all of the lessons belong to their course.
     View all of the lessons they have chosen.
     Select one or more lessons to their lesson-list for studying.
     Remove one or more lessons from their lesson-list.
 *  Tutor:
     View all of the lessons they teach.
     Create new lessons to a course.
     Delete one or more of lessons he teach.
     Modify one or more of lessons he teach.
-*  Admin: N/A
+*  Admin:
+N/A
     ~~View all of the lessons.~~
     ~~Create one new lesson and assign to a tutor.~~
     ~~Delete one or more lessons.~~